royceleh/polly/PRD.md

 ## Conclusion

-PredictPoll represents a solid foundation for a prediction market platform with core features implemented and a clear path for future enhancements.
+pollymkt represents a solid foundation for a prediction market platform with core features implemented and a clear path for future enhancements.
 The current implementation provides a complete user experience from registration to reward redemption, with robust security and performance considerations in place.

 The modular architecture and use of modern technologies position the application well for future growth and feature additions while maintaining code quality and user experience standards.